baltekgajda/DrawieScalaApp/README.md

 ## How to use Drawie?
 It takes only seconds to start drawing!
 When you open the app, choose between creating the new room or joining the existing one (you will need the room URL - ask your friends to send you).
 Wait for the canvas to load and that's it.
 Now it's time to start creating your masterpiece!

-### Interface
+## Interface
+<img src="../readme/src/main/resources/images/Room.png">

-User interface is intuitive and very easy to use.
+User interface is intuitive and very simple.
 Let me walk you through the options.

-1. Undo button - you can undo your's and other's changes up to 50 times
+**1. Undo button** - you can undo your's and other's changes up to 50 times

-2. Redo button - has the opposite effect to undo button
+**2. Redo button** - has the opposite effect to undo button

-3. Bucket fill - once selected, you can fill in closed shapes with chosen color
+**3. Bucket fill** - once selected, you can fill in closed shapes with chosen color

-4. Color picker - you can choose from hundreds of colors
+**4. Color picker** - you can choose from hundreds of colors

-5. Brush width slider - use slider to choose between different brush widths
+**5. Brush width** slider - use slider to choose between different brush widths

-6. Copy URL button - once you click, room URL will be automatically copied to your clipboard
+**6. Copy URL button** - once you click, room URL will be automatically copied to your clipboard

-<img src="../readme/src/main/resources/images/Room.png">